-IN TWO weeks, the verdict on the seven-year hazing slay case of UST law freshman and Artlets alumnus Horacio “Atio” Castillo III will finally be released.
+IN TWO weeks, the ruling on the seven-year hazing slay case of UST law freshman and Artlets alumnus Horacio “Atio” Castillo III will finally be released.

 The Castillo family’s pursuit of justice has been relentless since Atio’s tragic death on Sept.
 17, 2017.
 The case shook both the University and the nation as it exposed the violent realities of fraternity initiation rites.

 As we commemorate the seventh anniversary of Atio’s passing, The Flame outlines the timeline of events leading up to the Oct.
-1 verdict.
+1 judgment.

 (Editor’s note: Details of the hazing incidents cited in this timeline were lifted from a resolution issued by the Manila Regional Trial Court Branch 20 on the bail petition of the accused in 2019.)